U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The work completed through the SNPLMA has made a significant impact on the quality of life for those who live in the State of Nevada and in the Lake Tahoe and Lake Mead areas.
 SNPLMA has created a successful legacy of land acquired, projects implemented, and a healthier environment for current and future generations.

 The Bureau of Land Management, the lead Federal agency in implementing the SNPLMA, has joined with state, local, and other Federal agencies to develop a unique partnership.
-Members of the SNPLMA Executive Committee (EC), Partners Working Group (PWG), and category subgroups review, rank, and recommend projects for funding approval by the Secretary of the Interior.
+Members of the SNPLMA Executive Committee (EC), Partners Working Group (PWG), and category subgroups review, rank, and recommend projects for funding approval by the Secretary of the Interior in coordination with the Secretary of Agriculture.
 These partners also work together to facilitate the sale of Federal land as directed by Congress and to allocate and manage the revenue in the public’s best interest.
-The SNPLMA Program partners implement and provide oversight of projects funded through the program.
-The partners participate to manage the program in a flexible, adaptive, collaborative, and transparent manner.
+The SNPLMA Program partners carry out and manage projects funded through the program.
+The partners participate to implement the SNPLMA Program in a flexible, adaptive, collaborative, and transparent manner.